BeelineJS/todo-mvc/README.md

 # todo-mvc
 BeelineJS Todo MVC

-This is a simple implemtation of [This is an external link to todomvc.com](https://www.todomovc.com)
+This is a simple implemtation of [todomvc.com](https://www.todomovc.com)